In Short

 Quality sleep is essential for managing menopausal symptoms, including dizziness.
 Ensure you have a consistent sleep schedule, create a comfortable sleep environment, and practice good sleep hygiene.
 Adequate and restful sleep can help reduce fatigue, stress, and the risk of dizziness episodes.

-To minimize the risk of dizzy episodes, be mindful of potential triggers.
+To minimise the risk of dizzy episodes, be mindful of potential triggers.
 Avoid extreme temperatures, as sudden temperature changes can affect blood pressure.
 Protect your eyes from bright lights and stay hydrated to prevent potential triggers related to dehydration.

 When Should You Seek Medical Guidance?